Kew Gardens to host exhibitions exploring Islamic culture

 It features patterns inspired by Islamic art and architecture, with designs projected throughout the gallery space as shadows to allow visitors to become a “living, breathing part of the artwork”.

-Alongside this will be Stealing Moments (After Morris And Durer) I and II, which will mark its UK premiere at Kew.
+Alongside this will be Stolen Moment Bouquet I and II, which will mark its UK premiere at Kew.

 Constructed from mirrored stainless steel, this wall-mounted piece is inspired by Albrecht Durer’s watercolour Great Piece Of Turf, painted in 1503.